Using S3 to upload images with serverless

-• you've an image file at ./image.png in the docker container
+• Have an image file named image.png in the Docker container's working directory.

 from runpod.serverless.utils import rp_upload